krzdabrowski/android-air-purrr/README.md

 This app written in Kotlin controls self-made air purifier and reads PM2.5/10 values from air quality detector and closest location (using Airly API).

-### Getting Started

-This is my first own project ever created so bugs are more than likely.
-Also, keep in mind that app is currently in development, including vast code refactoring.

 ### Self-Made Air Purifier

 See back-end [README.md](https://github.com/krzdabrowski/back-end-air-purrr) for more details.